chaoxu/blog/posts/2012-08-30-basis-of-the-module-z-n.md

 {Proof}
     $\Rightarrow$
     If $\det(M)=0$, then $v_1,\ldots,v_n$ are not linearly independent.
     If $|\det(M)|\geq 2$, then the parallelepiped formed by $v_1,\ldots,v_n$ has volume $\geq 2$.
 If there is any integer point not on the corners of the parallelepiped, then that point can't be written as linear combination of $v_1,\ldots,v_n$.
 Notice that it must contain some lattice points not on the corners of the parallelepiped.
-One can see why by consider a large box that contain volume of $m$ such parallelpiped, but contain at least $2m$ lattice points.
+One can see why by consider a large box that contain volume of $m$ such parallelepiped, but contain at least $2m$ lattice points.

     This shows if $M$ is not unimodular, then $v_1,\ldots,v_n$ can't be a basis.